 Here are key reasons B2B reputation matters more than ever:

 Because decision‑makers must justify investment, mitigate risk, and avoid costly mistakes, they want information up front.
-A strong reputation shortens the time spent convincing, reduces friction in vendor evaluation.
+A strong reputation shortens the time spent convincing and reduces friction in vendor evaluation.

 How B2B Buyers Research Pre‑Sales — What They Look For